Model Context Protocol · Free

 }

-} Tokens are scoped to a single project.
-Generate one per project the agent should access.
+} One token reaches every project on your account — no need to mint one per project.
+(Older per-project tokens still work.)
 Need editor-specific config paths and snippets?
 See the per-editor snippets page.

 What tools does the MCP server expose?